-Happy New Year!
-How’s the winter treating you so far? 🙂 On the first day of 2016, I am going to write about the “New Year Soup” in South Korea –tteokguk (떡국 Korean rice cake soup).
+How is the year treating you so far?
+As the new year is approaching, I am writing the “New Year Soup” in South Korea – tteokguk (떡국 Korean rice cake soup).
 Although it is a Korean tradition to eat tteokguk on the lunar new year, many tucked in their tteokguk on the first day of the year, the Sinjeong 신정 新正 as well.

-I do not have a particular tteokguk restaurant in mind to introduce, but the Jaha Son-Mandoo tucked away in the mountainside neighbourhood, the Buamdong, is where I always head to for a bowl of hearty, comforting Korean rice cake and dumpling soup, aka the Tteok Mandoo-guk 떡만두국.
+I do have a particular tteokguk restaurant in mind to introduce here.
+The Jaha Son-Mandoo tucked away in Buamdong is where I always head to for a bowl of hearty, comforting Korean rice cake and dumpling soup, aka the Tteok Mandoo-guk 떡만두국.
 Not only the restaurant serves this “New-Year-Must-Have”, it is also famed for its delicious dumplings as well!

-The restaurant is located in Buam-Dong 부암동, a neighborhood located just a short bus ride away from Gyeongbok Palace station.
-Buam-Dong has developed into a popular neighbourhood for culture living in the recent years.
+The restaurant is located in Buam-Dong 부암동, a mountainside neighbourhood located just a short bus ride away from Gyeongbok Palace station.
+Buam-Dong has developed into a popular neighbourhood for culture living in recent years.

-Visitors can find indie Cafes, traditional tea houses, galleries, local boutiques and mat-jibs (Restaurant made famous by word of mouth or online reviews by serving delicious food, Mat (맛) meaning taste; whereas jib (집) means house, Mat-jib = Tasty House.) here at Buam-dong.
+Visitors can find indie Cafes, traditional tea houses, galleries, local boutiques and mat-jibs (Restaurant made famous by word of mouth or online reviews by serving delicious food, Mat (맛) meaning taste; whereas jib (집) means house, Mat-jib = Restaurant that is famous of their delicious offerings) here at Buam-dong.
 I have covered some of the eateries and cafes in Buam-Dong in my earlier entries, feel free to check them out here.

 We ordered Pyunsoo (Beef Mandoo), Steamed Mandoo, Vegetarian Mandoo and a Mandoo Riceball Soup on our recent visit.